alanw9876/android-tv-notify/README.md

 # android-tv-notify

-###Android TV Notifications
+### Android TV Notifications
 This is for sending quick notifications/alerts to your Android TV.
-It requires that the "Notification for Andriod TV" apk be installed on your TV to receive the messages.
+It requires that the "Notification for Android TV" apk be installed on your TV to receive the messages.

 #